NONSTEROIDAL AROMATASE INHIBITORS

 How do I take it?

-Femara is a pill taken orally once a day, either with or without food.
-It is best to take it at the same time each day.
+Femara is a pill taken orally once a day.

 Your doctor may order regular tests to monitor cholesterol, liver function and bone density while you are taking Femara.